 The rest of the night is free play!
 The bar is open, the music is pumping, and the dance floor is packed.
 You and your partner will likely use this opportunity to get face time with your guests, especially those who have traveled to celebrate your marriage.

 As the night winds down, guests will start to trickle out.
 Look to your Wilmington wedding DJ to serve as MC for the night, facilitating your wedding day timeline and ensuring everyone knows what to expect.
-When the time comes, they’ll announce that it’s time for the grand exit.
+When the time comes, they’ll announce it’s time for the grand exit.
 At that point, the remaining guests will line up and see you off to your happily ever after!

 Most of the time, newlyweds are free to return to their hotel and unwind after a busy day.
 However, it’s best to confirm post-reception duties with your venue, planner, and family members.
 Many venues include post-event breakdown, but you will also need to confirm plans for décor and gifts.
 Can you pick it up the following day?
 Or could you designate your parents to take it home for you to get later?